yazanmaini/WeightConversionAPP/README.md

 The user inputs a value in pounds and the app displays 3 conversions of that value beneath the input instantly.

 Current Funtionalities:
-- Takes wight input in Pounds.
+- Takes weight input in Pounds.
 - Displays conversions from pounds to gram/killogram/ounce.
 Screenshots: